 According to Ameren Illinois, customer switching to alternative retail electric suppliers, in particular through municipal aggregation, is the greatest driver of load uncertainty.
-As of May 1, 2019, customer switching has resulted in approximately 61% of residential and 70% small commercial load taking service from alternative retail electric suppliers rather than from Ameren's default service.
+As of May 1, 2020, customer switching has resulted in approximately 60% of residential and 70% small commercial load taking service from alternative retail electric suppliers rather than from Ameren's default service.
 Ameren Illinois expects that the amount of load supplied by ARES will remain flat across the planning horizon.
-This expectation is partially based on the fact that the vast majority of municipal aggregation contracts were renewed after their recent expiration.
+A number of municipal aggregation contracts are set to expire in December of 2020, and Ameren's load forecast presumes that those municipalities will renew their contracts.91.
 Additionally, as shown in Table 3-2 presented in the next Section, ARES offerings to individual customers, in general, are higher than the default utility rate.

 Ameren Illinois has also developed additional switching scenarios that address high and low switching scenarios for this planning period.
 A low switching scenario envisions a situation where a larger return of residential and, to a lesser extent, commercial customers, is realized.
 These scenarios reflect various switching rates which are the reflection of the percentage of load that is being served by alternative retail electric suppliers.
-Residential and small commercial switching rates under the low switching and a corresponding high load scenario are forecasted to be 53% and 62%, respectively, in May 2020, 46% and 55%, respectively, in May 2021, and 17% and 26%, respectively, by the end of the planning horizon.
+Residential and small commercial switching rates under the low switching and a corresponding high load scenario are forecasted to be 51% and 62%, respectively, in May 2021, 44% and 55%, respectively, in May 2022, and 15% and 26%, respectively, by the end of the planning horizon.

 Conversely, should future Ameren Illinois tariff rates exceed customers' perceived value of ARES contracts, a higher switching scenario is possible.
-Thus Ameren Illinois' high switching and a corresponding low load scenario assumes that residential and small commercial switching rates will approach 66% and 75%, respectively, in May 2020, 71% and 80%, respectively, in May 2021, and 90% and 99%, respectively, by the end of the planning horizon.
+Thus Ameren Illinois' high switching and a corresponding low load scenario assumes that residential and small commercial switching rates will approach 64% and 75%, respectively, in May 2021, 69% and 80%, respectively, in May 2022, and 88% and 99%, respectively, by the end of the planning horizon.